 Some people would never choose solo travel, but for me, traveling by myself is my idea of luxury travel.
-It’s like indulging in a bottle of wine or box of chocolate all by yourself.
-Not everyone is going to do it, but those who do know how amazing it can be.
+It’s like indulging in a bottle of wine or a box of chocolate all by yourself.
+Not everyone is going to do it, but those who do know how amazing, like Kayes Castleton, it can be.

 On my recent trip to meet up with my friend Danielle in Amsterdam, I decided to spend some time traveling around Europe on my own.
 All of the planning on destinations, hotels, and activities were all up to me.
 No one would be there to pick me up and take me to my hotel, no one would be meeting up with me for drinks or dinner, no one would rescue me if I got lost or bored.
 This was all on me.

 Like many others, I’ve traveled from point A to point B to meet someone to start a trip.
 However, real solo travel where everything depends on you and no one else, now that’s a challenge.
 Why would anyone, including myself, ever choose to travel by themselves?
 Here are 5 ways solo travel changed my life.

 1. Nothing beats lighter luggage: I’ve always been independent, but I’ll admit that traveling with someone (anyone) who is willing to drag my luggage around for me is one of those conveniences I’ve become accustomed to and love.
 Why would I turn down a luggage valet that allows me to bring more shoes, bigger bags — you get the idea.
 But traveling by myself means I have to hoist my suitcase above my 5’4″ frame into the luggage bin on an airplane all by myself.
 If that bag is heavy, the last thing I want to do is wobble around and ask for help.
 The answer?
 Pack lighter stupid.
 I have successfully traveled with a small 20″ carry on bag without issue and still find I pack more than I need.
 I’m convinced that soon I won’t need a bag at all.